ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2015-07-30-magento-change-order-css-js.markdown

 <script type="text/javascript" src="http://example.net/skin/frontend/company/theme/newsletter_popup/newsletter_popup.js"></script>
 {% endhighlight %}

-This xml loads first with <span class="code">addItemFirst</span> (which is the same as addItem) the file js/jquery.js which is in skin_js.
+This xml loads first with <span class="code">addItemFirst</span> the file js/jquery.js which is in skin_js.
 If it is already added in another xml, it will not load it again, but it is necessary to be stated here.
-Then with <span class="code">addItemAfter</span we add the javascript <span class="code">newsletter_popup/newsletter_popup.js</span> after the <span class="code">skin_js/js/jquery.js</span>.
+Then with <span class="code">addItemAfter</span> we add the javascript <span class="code">newsletter_popup/newsletter_popup.js</span> after the <span class="code">skin_js/js/jquery.js</span>.
 Calling the skin_js before the path is important.

-If you were to include a root/js file:
+If you were to include a root/js file we would use it like this:
 {% highlight xml linenos %}
 <action method="addItemAfter">
     <after>js/jquery.js</after>